lechmazur/ChessCounter/README.md

 14. A pawn that hasn’t moved from the starting location can’t be checking (e.g. the black pawn at e7).

+15. (Restricted case only) If there are still pawns in their starting locations blocking a bishop then the only bishop on the corresponding square color has to be behind these pawns.
+E.g. if there are white pawns at e2 and g2, a bishop that moves over white squares can only be at f1.

 ## Results